 “Subject to approval by council, it is anticipated that the construction will commence in June 2018.”

-Architecture firm Turner Studio has been appointed to design ESQ 1818 (East Side Quarter) alongside Oculus landscape architects.
+Architecture firm Turner Studio has been appointed to design the residential ESQ 1818 (East Side Quarter) alongside Oculus landscape architects.
 The development will feature retail, lake frontage, communal spaces and landscaped boulevards, nature walks and running tracks.

 50 per cent of the site has been allocated to landscaping.